Genusbiz/docs/terminology.md

 # Terminology

-Below you will find explanations of selected concepts important for the understanding of Genus App Platform.
+Below you will find explanations of selected concepts important for the understanding of Genus Apps.

 _Note: This article is referred to from Genus standard contract documents by its url.
 Any changes to the location of this article must be coordinated with VP Business Development.
 Normal guidelines apply to any changes to the contents of the article._